 COVID-19 Vaccines for Children Ages 6 Months to 5 Years

-Children as young as 6 months old now can get vaccinated against COVID-19.
+Children as young as 6 months old should get vaccinated and boosted against COVID-19.
 Here are answers to questions parents might have about vaccines for kids ages 6 months to 5 years old.

 Should my young child get a COVID-19 vaccine?